csquires/gspo_paper/README.md

-This is the code base to reproduce the paper
+This is the code base to reproduce the experimental results of the paper [Ordering-Based Causal Structure Learning in the Presence of Latent Variables
+](https://arxiv.org/abs/1910.09014).
+For an installable version of the Greedy Sparsest Poset (GSPo) algorithm, please refer to the [causaldag](https://github.com/uhlerlab/causaldag) package.

 To start, run `setup.sh`